Sargueil-CiTCoM/shapemap-tools/README.md

 ### Quality report compare

-Compare the quality of to conditions regarding :
+Compare the quality of two conditions regarding :
 - Number of read of each RNA
 - Reactivity of each nucleotide of the same RNA molecule.